 Setting up Method 1 and 2

 These are things that Valve will need to set up for a product that wishes to use recurring billing.
-This information is provided so that you may understand how your subscriptions are organized.
+This information is provided so that you may understand how your packages are organized.

 For each recurring interval option: